 Veronica Rose Waechter, Gitxsan Nation

-Introducing the Art Contest Judges
+Art Contest Judges

 Tēmā Igharas and Sheldon Pierre Louis were the Indigenous Youth Climate Art Contest judges.
 We are very grateful for the work that Tēmā and Sheldon undertook and for the vast expertise that they contributed to the art judging process.